 All good things must eventually come to an end, and such is the case with Cyberpunk 2077's adventures in Night City.

 You might be surprised how quickly you reach the ending: compared to The Witcher 3, Cyberpunk 2077’s point of no return for the main story comes quite soon.
-It’s easily possible to finish the main story in a little over 20 hours – but it’s not designed to be binged that way.
-Cyberpunk has more side content, and it’s more in-depth – so you’re meant to meander off and explore those story-lines before reaching the end game.
+It’s easily possible to finish the main story in a little over 20 hours; maybe closer to 30 if you've installed the Phantom Liberty DLC.
+But it’s not designed to be binged that way.
+Cyberpunk has more side content, and it’s more in-depth - so you’re meant to meander off and explore those story-lines before reaching the end game.

-This page will naturally contain HUGE STORY SPOILERS for Cyberpunk 2077.
+This page will naturally contain HUGE STORY SPOILERS for Cyberpunk 2077, including the Phantom Liberty DLC.
 Don’t scroll any further unless you want to see them.

-- Cyberpunk 2077 Ending Explained: how many endings & how to get them
+- Cyberpunk 2077 Ending Explained: How many endings, and how to get them

-- Cyberpunk 2077 Endings: how to get every ending
+- Cyberpunk 2077 Endings: How to get every ending in Cyberpunk 2077

 Cyberpunk 2077 Ending Explained: how many endings & how to get them

 The endings in Cyberpunk 2077 have a few different paths.
-Broadly speaking there are five possible epilogues to the game, though details such as choices made in the epilogue and who V’s romantic partner is can cause these to vary slightly.
-There’s also a sixth variant, which is a secret ending.
+Broadly speaking there are five possible epilogues to the game — six with Phantom Liberty installed — though details such as choices made in the epilogue and who V's romantic partner is can cause these to vary slightly.
+There's also a seventh variant, which is a secret ending.

 We detail all in-depth below, but we’ll describe them briefly and as spoiler-free as we can here: